Task A-1 Maintains safe and healthy workplace

 material to be welded is prepared according to job requirements and material compatibility |

-- PPE include: respirators, welding face shields, welding helmets, jackets/aprons, gloves
+- PPE: respirators, welding face shields, welding helmets, jackets/aprons, gloves

 Knowledge